-Name of Community/Local Area: This screening report covers sub-projects proposed in camp 1E, 2E, 2W, 3, 4, 4Ext, 5, 8W, 17, 20Ext, 24, 25.
+Name of Community/Local Area: This screening report covers sub-projects proposed in camps 1E, 3, 4, 4Ext, 5, 7, 8E, 9, 13, 14, 15, 16, 18, 19, 21, 22, 25 and 26

-Brief description of sub-project site: All 31 screened sub-projects will be implemented on land that has already been converted from forested area into camp dwellings.
+Brief description of sub-project site: All screened sub-projects will be implemented on land that has already been converted from forested area into camp dwellings.
 There are three government protected forest areas in the hill ranges of Ukhiya and Teknaf, Himchari National Park, Sheikh Jamal Inani Wildlife Sanctuary and the Teknaf Wildlife Sanctuary; however, these are not within the 1km of identified sub-projects.

 Brief description of the demographics: The Bangladeshi population of Cox's Bazar district is around 3.3 million, with the sub-districts of Ukhiya and Teknaf, where the Forcibly Displaced Myanmar Nationals (FDMN) camps are located, have a population of roughly 456,732 people.
 There are approximately 35,000 registered Rohingya refugees residing in two camps and over 854,000 million unregistered FDMNs reside in 32 unregistered camps.
-All of the identified sub-projects will occur in the 32 unregistered camps.

-Type of materials required during construction and operation: Sub-projects will require a mixture of bamboo, bricks, brick chips, cement, rope, jute/geo bags and sand.
+Type of materials required during construction and operation: Sub-projects will require a mixture of bamboo, bricks, brick chips, cement, rope, rubber, jute/geo bags and sand.
 Cooperating partners (CPs) reported that they will source these items from the local market, and thus will not impact the natural resources within or near the camps.
 Additionally, structures will be semi-permanent, and will not result in long-term soil sealing or degradation.

-Type of waste generated during construction and operation: Waste generated from these subprojects will be minimal during construction and operation; however, broken or unusable construction material will be removed per WFP's Construction Waste Management Procedures.
-For drain improvement activities, where waste generation will be higher than other sub-projects as the drains must be cleaned prior to improvement, WFP has requested that CPs report the amount of waste produced to ensure that the waste is diverted to a facility that can handle the volume.
-Waste management within the camps collected and transported by partners of the Site Management and Site Development Sector, and handled and processed by the Water, Sanitation and Hygiene (WASH) Sector.
+Type of waste generated during construction and operation: Waste management within the camps collected and transported by partners of the Site Management and Site Development Sector, and handled and processed by the Water, Sanitation and Hygiene (WASH) Sector.
 WFP is coordinating with SMSD and WASH to ensure that waste is properly disposed of and recycled, whenever possible.
-Beyond construction and pre-existing solid waste, CPs did not anticipate other types of waste as workers will return home for meals and will use pre-existing toilets and other amenities that are managed by other partners in the camps.
+Waste generated from these sub-projects will be minimal during construction and operation; however, broken or unusable construction material will be removed per WFP's Construction Waste Management Procedures.
+For drain improvement and cleaning activities, waste generation will be higher than other sub-projects.
+When feasible, WFP has requested that CPs report the amount of waste produced to ensure that the WASH sector is able to manage the amount generated.
+Beyond construction and pre-existing solid waste, CPs do not anticipate other types of waste as workers will return home for meals and will use pre-existing toilets and other amenities that are managed by other partners in the camps.